ziap/sudoku/readme.md

 ./sudoku example.txt example-result.txt
 ```

-This runs the program with the file that we just created, and output the result
+This runs the program with the file that we just created, and outputs the
-to the file `example-result.txt`.
-The program will also output the solving speed:
+result to the file `example-result.txt`.
+The program will also output the
+solving speed:

 ```
 Solving speed: 567.83 puzzles/s